Top Rated Family Law Attorney in Los Angeles, California

 critical for me

 Los Angeles, CA family law attorney Robyn Santucci talks about her background & experience and her service to the community.
-The attorney entered the field of family law through a unique background in clinical psychology, which is not a traditional path.
-During the first summer of law school, they interned for two family court judges, where they observed various cases and the challenges faced by litigants.
-This experience provided them with opportunities to interact with other family law attorneys and deepen their understanding of the field, aligning well with their psychological background.
-Throughout law school, they conducted research and writing for different family law attorneys, which ultimately made a career in family law a natural fit.
-Armed with the knowledge gained, they felt prepared to assist individuals in navigating their legal challenges, as both psychology and family law focus on helping people and solving problems.
+She shares that she entered the field of family law through a background in clinical psychology, an unconventional path that proved to be a natural fit.
+During her first summer in law school, she interned for two Family Court judges, where she observed cases, met litigants, and connected with family law attorneys.
+The experience gave her insight into the challenges families face and revealed how closely the field aligned with her psychology training.
+Throughout law school, she conducted research and writing for family law attorneys, building a strong foundation that made family law a seamless transition after graduation.
+For her, both psychology and family law share the common purpose of helping people and solving problems, which shaped her career path.

 More Videos From This Lawyer